 Law firm billing software

 Still manually drafting bills for your clients?
 It doesn’t have to be that way.
-Investing in law firm billing software can make a huge difference in how you spend your time—and mitigate your risk of error.
+Investing in law firm billing software makes a huge difference in how you spend your time—and mitigates your risk of error.

 Investing in legal billing software to help your billing process run more smoothly can be invaluable for your firm: Chris Trebatoski of Treblaw LLC gets all his bills out each month in a matter of 15 minutes with Clio—a task that used to take him much longer at a larger firm.

 “I spend less time doing my time entries and sending out my bills using Clio than I spent being the Chair of Billing and Collection at a large law firm calling other lawyers saying, ‘Could you get your bill out?’,” he says.

 Again, it’s crucial to think about your process before technology, and to avoid haphazardly implementing new tools at your firm.
 But don’t be afraid of a learning curve when it comes to law firm billing software.
 Platforms like Clio Manage are more intuitive than you’d expect, and a small investment in learning how they work can yield a lifetime of simplified billing practices for your law firm.

 If you’re still unsure, this article can help you determine whether law firm billing software is worth the investment.